iluwatar/java-design-patterns/pipeline/README.md

 ---
-title: "Understanding the Pipeline Design Pattern in Java: Enhance Your Coding Skills"
+title: "Pipeline Pattern in Java: Streamlining Data Processing with Modular Components"
+shortTitle: Pipeline
 description: "Master the Pipeline design pattern in Java with our comprehensive guide.
 Learn how to implement data processing in discrete stages for improved code scalability and flexibility.
 Ideal for developers looking to advance their software engineering skills."
 category: Behavioral
 language: en